-Rodent control is your only option if rodents invaded your home?
+Rodent control is your only option if rodents invaded your home.
 A rodent infestation can be a real nightmare.
 According to the Centers for Disease Control and Prevention, rodents carry some of the deadliest diseases.
 Rats have been blamed for spreading the Black Death around Europe in the 14th century.
 Historians estimated that the fleas on rats were responsible for 25 million plague deaths.
 But the question is: “What are proven rodent control methods?”

 Their eerie noises- the scratching, scurrying, gnawing- can easily keep you up at night.
 It’s enough to drive any homeowner crazy!
 Unfortunately, mice and rats are more than just unwanted, pesky, uninvited house guests.
 The word rodent literally means to “gnaw,” and rats and mice will chew through valuable materials in your home like electrical wires and attic insulation, leaving you with a dangerous mess.